Our Services

 Lifestyle and Support

-If you're unsure whether your sinus issues are related to polyps or simple sinusitis, Ubie's free symptom checker can provide personalized insights based on your specific symptoms.
+If you're unsure whether your sinus issues are related to polyps or simple sinusitis, take Ubie's free AI-powered symptom checker test to receive personalized insights based on your specific symptoms.

 Biologics represent a major advance in treating chronic sinus polyps without resorting to repeated surgeries.
 By targeting the molecular drivers of inflammation—IL-4, IL-5, IL-13, and IgE—they offer precise, effective, and long-lasting relief.